paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-075-adverse-actions.md

 ### Statutory Notes

+#### Amendments
+2015—Par.
+(1)(A).
+Pub.
+L. 114–92 inserted “or [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim)” after “this title”.

 #### Effective Date
-Subchapter effective 9 months after Oct.
+Section effective 9 months after Oct.
 13, 1978, and congressional review of provisions of sections 401 through 412 of Pub.
 L. 95–454, see section 415 of Pub.
 L. 95–454, set out as a note under [section 3131 of this title](./chapter-031-authority-for-employment.md#section-3131).

 <a id="section-7542"></a>